 Emerging solutions that provides better isolation - gVisor and Kata Containers

 Our study covered several prominent lightweight hypervisors backed by Docker, Amazon, Google and Intel.
 We identified a number of bottlenecks that affect virtualization performance and elabrated the trade offs made by each organization.
 The pros and cons of each system are discussed in detail and some limitations that could be potentially addressed in the future are also mentioned.
-It is evident that the current architectural trend of lightweight hypervisors tends to march forward a new era and lightweight VMs have the potential to partially replace traditional VMs.
+It is evident that the current architectural trend of lightweight hypervisors tends to march forward a new era and lightweight VMs have the potential to supplant traditional VMs.
 However, lightweight hypervisors have not reached the point to become a mature alternative, and thus traditional VMs would still be the preferred options for many organizations.
 Kata is on the right track to earn the title of having the security of a VM and offering the performance of a container.
 Future research on reducing the memory footprint of lightweight hypervisor based containers would be practical.
 A research conducted by NEC Lab using optimized Xen hypervisor with customized unikernels opens the possibility of creating lighter and safer VMs than containers which is an exicting research worth looking into.

 - Guoqing Li, Keichi Takahashi, Kouhei Ichikawa, Hajimu Iida, Pree Thiengburanathum, Passakorn Phannachitta, “Comparative Performance Study of Lightweight Hypervisors Used in Container Environment”, 11th International Conference on Cloud Computing and Services Science (CLOSER 2021), Apr.
 2021.